PhilipWhiteside/scripts_windows/README.md

 A collection of scripts I use in my PC setup when booted into Windows.

+# AutoHotKey

+Within Windows AutoHotKey is a great tool for automating different actions.
+Many of my scripts for Windows use AHK for function and trigger, so if using these please ensure you have AHK 1.1.x installed (https://www.autohotkey.com/download/).
+AutoHotKey scripts are easily distinguished by the `.ahk` filetype.

 # Windows Tiling

 - Scripts to arrange active windows into a tiled layout.